Introduction: The Evolving Chain-of-thought

 Sentence: A girl sitting on the couch with her hair up.

-what concepts from the concept list are missing from the sentence?
+what words from the word list are missing from the sentence?

 Feedback: clipper, cut, chair

 Can we just generate multiple outputs instead of refining using feedback?
 The authors ran an experiment to validate this.
 They used the LLM to generate 4 samples (without any feedback and refinment) and asked humans to annotate if a single reponse generated by Self-Refine is better than all 4 samples genreated.
 They reported scores only for two tasks - acronym generation and sentiment reversal.
 Their results clearly show that humans preferred the Self-Refine generations more often.
 However, they don’t mention how they generated the multiple samples.
 It seems they used ChatGPT so I’m assuming they just ran it four times per input, rather then trying a more common sampling approach.
-Also, based on Figure 7 in the paper, it seems that ChatGPT with a single reponse performed better than this multi-sample approach on this experiment.
 Experimental setup matters and it seems they overlooked this one.

 This experiment is actually a good segway to the next paper.